wewxd/file-sharing-website/README.md

 * Obviously, it's possible to automatically upload screenshots with ShareX or any other tool that supports custom uploaders

 ### To-do
-* Add nice pictures (Font Awesome?) as thumbnails for other files than images in the list of uploaded files
 * Add some filters in the list of uploaded files